 About Goldspotted Oak Borer

 GSOB larvae feed beneath the bark of certain oaks near the interface of the phloem and xylem, the nutrient and water conducting tissues of plants.
 The larvae damage both of these tissues as well as the cambium, a unicellular layer between the phloem and xylem that is responsible for the radial growth of the tree.
 Trees die after several years of injury inflicted by multiple generations of the beetle, causing significant economic, ecological, cultural, and aesthetic losses to the region.
 GSOB poses a major threat to susceptible oak species throughout California and southern Oregon.
-Currently there are no effective tools for protecting trees once infestation occurs.
+Currently there are no effective tools for saving trees once a major infestation occurs, although management and damage mitigation is possible in low-level infestations.

 See a map of discovered goldspotted oak borer infestation areas in San Diego County.